- Student Life

 The Casola Dining Room

-Click here to view the Fall 2013 and Spring 2014 schedule and menu of the Casola Dining Room.
+Click here to view the Spring 2014 schedule and menu of the Casola Dining Room.

 We welcome the opportunity to have you participate in our educational experience.
 The focus, purpose, and vision of the Casola Dining Room centers on Education; it is not designed for the purpose of operating a profitable business.
 All monies collected are used to purchase ingredients so the students will be able to prepare high food cost items in quantity.